Signed in as:

 Identify the brand, model, and type of refrigerator

-Operate all heat sources - 120-volt AC, LP gas, and for 3 way
+Operate all power sources - 120-volt AC, LP gas, and for 3 way

 refrigerators , 12-volt DC